 Oreo balls are one of my favorite treats to make, especially around the holidays.
 There are so many fun ways to decorate them…the options are endless!
 With Halloween right around the corner, I decided to make these fun Halloween cookie balls.
-I am obsessed with how they turned out!

 I’m a huge fan of easy no-bake desserts and Oreo balls are one of my absolute favorites.
 The rich cream cheese/Oreo mixture coated in chocolate tastes like absolute heaven.
 They’re the perfect bite-sized treat if you’re craving something sweet.

 These Halloween Oreo balls are my latest creation.
 I made 5 different variations: a ghost, mummy, spider, pumpkin and one with seasonal sprinkles.
 Each was super easy to decorate and turned out so cute!
 These would be the perfect easy Halloween recipe to take to your parties this year!

 Each of the different Halloween variations start out with the same base instructions below:

 - CRUSH.
 Crush Oreos, including filling, into a crumb-like texture.
 This can be done with a food processor or by putting the Oreos in a ziploc bag and crushing them with a kitchen mallet or rolling pin.